nshkrdotcom/flowstone/docs/20251218/02-parallel-branches.md

 ### 4.2 Failure Handling

-- `failure_mode :all_or_nothing` fails on any failed required branch.
+- `failure_mode :all_or_nothing` fails when any branch does not succeed.
-- `failure_mode :partial` allows join when all required branches are successful.
+- `failure_mode :partial` joins once required branches reach terminal status.
+  Optional branches that remain pending are treated as `:skipped` in the join map.

 ## 5. Asset Struct Changes